IIIF/training/dhsi/day-one/whatisiiif.md

  * [Annona](https://ncsu-libraries.github.io/annona/tools/#/display?url=https://damsssl.llgc.org.uk/iiif/2.0/4574752/manifest.json&viewtype=iiif-storyboard&settings=%7B%22fullpage%22%3Atrue%7D)
  * [Clover](https://samvera-labs.github.io/clover-iiif/docs/viewer/demo?iiif-content=https://damsssl.llgc.org.uk/iiif/2.0/4574752/manifest.json)

 For instructions on how to take content from one viewer to another there is this [medium post](https://iiif-io.medium.com/how-to-use-iiif-resources-and-image-viewers-bd378a68b013).
+We will also be covering this in the workshop.

 ### Interoperable Images